Salable/salable-trello-js/README.md

 ## How do I get started?

+### Run locally

 1. Clone this repository.
 1. Replace the API key on line 20 of `js/client.js` with your Salable API key.
 1. Add your Salable API key and product UUID to the `pricing.html` config.
 1. Add your Trello API key to the `script` in `index.html`.
 1. Build and monetise your idea!

+### Get started with Codespaces.

+1. Fork this repo.
+1. Add the following variables to your Secrets for the repository you just made:

+- TRELLO_API_KEY
+- SALABLE_API_KEY
+- SALABLE_PRODUCT_UUID

+1. Start the Codespace!